-You shall buy equipment that is essential to your job duties, like laptops, headsets and cell phones (when applicable.) an apply for the Expenses policy to be reimbursed.
+You shall buy equipment that is essential to your job duties, like laptops, headsets and cell phones (when applicable and approved) and apply for the Expenses policy to be reimbursed.
 If needed, we will install VPN and company-required software when employees receive their equipment.
 We will not provide secondary equipment (e.g. printers and screens.)